 - 1. The exchange of parcels between the two countries shall be effected by the Offices appointed by agreement between the two Post Offices. - 2.
 Parcels shall be exchanged between the two countries in bags duly fastened and sealed.

-In the absence of any arrangement to the contrary, the transmission of parcels sent by one of the two contracting countries in transit through the other shall be effected "à découvert".

-3. A label showing the Office of Exchange of origin and the Office of Exchange of destination shall be attached to the neck of each bag, the number of parcels contained in the bag being indicated on the back of the label.
+In the absence of any arrangement to the contrary, the transmission of parcels sent by one of the two contracting countries in transit through the other shall be effected "à découvert ". - 3.
+A label showing the Office of Exchange of origin and the Office of Exchange of destination shall be attached to the neck of each bag, the number of parcels contained in the bag as well as the consecutive number of the despatch being indicated on the back of the label.